 Offering hospitality to guests is a very important part of our Benedictine practice.
 In Chapter 53 of his Rule, St. Benedict stipulates that all guests are to be received as Christ, who said, "I was a stranger, and you welcomed me."
 (Mt.
 25:35)

 Our guest house is open to people of all faiths for individual and group retreats and days of recollection.
-We also welcome writers looking for a quiet place to work, as well as out-of town guests who come to Windsor for family reunions, graduations or courses at the local Art Center.
+We also welcome writers looking for a quiet place to work, as well as out-of town guests who come to Windsor for family reunions, graduations or other local events.
 We provide a home-cooked "main meal" at noon, in addition to staples with which overnight guests can make their own breakfast and supper.
 The guest house has five single bedrooms, one double room, a living room, kitchen and three shared bathrooms.
-We also have a guest hermitage.
+We also have two guest hermitages, each consisting of a one-room cabin with a kitchen area and bathroom with shower.

 Guests are welcome to attend all of our worship services.
-A sister is available by appointment for spiritual direction; our chaplain is available for the Sacrament of Reconciliation.
+A sister is available by appointment for spiritual direction.
 Group retreats can include one or two conferences by a sister, if the group so desires.